CloudSlang/docs/tutorial/09_lesson.rst

         - print_start:
             do:
               base.print:
-                - text: "'Starting new hire process'"
+                - text: "Starting new hire process"

         - create_email_address:
             do: